fpco/cosmos-rs/README.md

 # cosmos-rs

-Library and CLI tool for interacting with Cosmos chains over gRPC
+Rust library and CLI utility for interacting with Cosmos blockchains over gRPC.